Kontent-ai-Learn/kontent-ai-learn-code-samples/CONTRIBUTING.md

 ### Example - process of contribution
-Unlike the majority of our OS repositories which use [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), in [Kentico Cloud Documentation repositories](https://github.com/Kentico?utf8=%E2%9C%93&q=kentico-cloud-docs), we prefer [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+Unlike the majority of our OS repositories which use [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), in [Kentico Kontent Documentation repositories](https://github.com/Kentico?utf8=%E2%9C%93&q=kentico-cloud-docs), we prefer [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 To start with coding, fork the repository you want to contribute to, create a new branch, and start coding.
 Once the functionality is [done](#Definition-of-Done), you can submit a [pull request](https://help.github.com/articles/about-pull-requests/).